XORBKPT/Encryption-AES-R-Pi-Pico/README.md

 # How It Works: MicroPython Version
-The **Pico Message Gadget** is a message encryption tool designed for the Raspberry Pi Pico, running MicroPython.
+The **Pico Message Gadget** is a message encryption tool designed for students beginning with the Raspberry Pi Pico, running MicroPython.
 This version uses AES-CBC encryption with PKCS5/PKCS7 padding via the `ucryptolib` module.
-Below is a detailed explanation of how it works, how to set it up, and how to deploy it as a `.uf2` file.
 ---
 ## Setup
 - **Hardware Connection**: The Raspberry Pi Pico, with MicroPython installed, connects to your PC via a USB cable.
 It appears as a virtual COM port (e.g., COM3 on Windows) for serial communication.